customercare@ciaservices.com | Toll Free 866-219-0563 | Houston 713-981-9000 | San Antonio 210-490-0000

 Driveway Apron (Homes & Other Structures) [ + ]

 The driveway apron is the portion of the driveway that runs from the street to the sidewalk.
-In a typically configuration, it slopes downward to the street and flairs outward on the sides where it intersects the street and the curbs.
+In a typical configuration, it slopes downward to the street and flairs outward on the sides where it intersects the street and the curbs.
 If the streets and curbs are already in place when the driveway is installed, the street and curbs are typically saw-cut to make a clean interface between the old and new concrete.
 Note that the driveway apron is typically installed outside of the owner’s property within the road right-of-way.

 E